Gino Marchetti: College football and the 1951 Dons

-Professional football career
+Professional career

+Marchetti was 26 when he played his first NFL game.
 During his rookie season, the Yanks became the Dallas Texans, which became the Baltimore Colts in 1953.
 Marchetti played 13 seasons with the Colts and helped them win NFL Championships in 1958 and 1959.
 During his career, he was noted for being effective against the run and a relentless pass-rusher.
 He was voted "the greatest defensive end in pro football history" by the Pro Football Hall of Fame in 1972.

-He moved to left offensive tackle in 1954, a position Marchetti hated, but admitted that it taught him how to beat a blocker.
-He returned to defensive end in 1955 and made his first Pro Bowl.
+In Dallas, he once volunteered to substitute at tight end because there was no one else left to play the position, and caught a touchdown pass.
+Colts coach Keith Molesworth moved Marchetti to left offensive tackle in 1954, a position Marchetti hated, but admitted that it taught him how to beat a blocker.
+The following year, new coach, future hall of famer Weeb Ewbank, returned Marchetti to defensive end, and Marchetti made his first Pro Bowl.

-He made a big play in the 1958 NFL Championship Game when he prevented the New York Giants from gaining a first down by tackling Frank Gifford just a yard before the first down mark.
+He made a big play in the 1958 NFL Championship Game when he prevented the New York Giants from gaining a first down by tackling Frank Gifford just a foot short of the first down mark.
 He fractured his ankle on that same play but, as a team captain, insisted on watching the rest of the historic overtime contest from the sideline with his teammates rather than seeking immediate medical attention in the locker room.
+He eventually was taken to the locker room as the game went into overtime.
+After the Colts won, the team presented Marchetti with the game ball.
+Sometimes called the "Greatest Game Ever Played", Marchetti said it should be more accurately called the most important game ever played.

-The injury forced him to miss the Pro Bowl that year and ended his string of nine consecutive Pro Bowl appearances.
-Marchetti was First-team All-Pro nine times and a Second-team selection once.
+The broken ankle injury forced him to miss the Pro Bowl that year, which was the only time he did not appear in the Pro Bowl game from 1955 to 1965.
+In addition to being an 11-time Pro Bowler, Marchetti was First-team All-Pro nine times and a Second-team selection once.
+He was voted most valuable player of the 1963 Pro Bowl.